How to Make Cold-Brew Irish Coffee

-On St. Patrick's Day, we steer clear of unnaturally green beer and mix up a unique take on the classic Irish coffee.
-While we don’t normally advocate imbibing before noon, this cocktail has been known to kick-start our St. Paddy’s Day and carry us through from morning to night.
-Try it out and we think you'll see why.
+On St. Patrick's Day, we steer clear of unnaturally green beer and mix up a unique take on the classic Irish Coffee.
+While there are so many ways to consume the signature flavors—like in sundaes and blondies—we love this easy-to-make recipe.
+In fact, it's been known to kick-start our St. Patrick's Day celebrations and carry us through from morning to night.
+After one sip of this tasty drink, you'll understand why.

 To make cold-brew Irish coffee, we combine cold-brew coffee, fresh cream, and simple syrup, and spike the drink with good Irish whiskey.
 Shaken and served over ice, it's just the right balance of bitter, sweet, and refreshing.
 If you aren't familiar with cold-brew coffee, it's simply coffee brewed without heat over a long period of time—usually 12 to 24 hours.
 We love the deep, cocoa flavors of bottled Stumptown Cold Brew, but any cold-brew coffee from a local coffee shop (or maybe even some you've made yourself) will work in this recipe.
 It makes two drinks and is easily multiplied—making it the perfect go-to beverage for your St. Patrick's Day bash.
 Ahead, learn how to make this simple creation.
 Slainte!